ACHUX21/ACHUX21/README.md

 ## Hello
 *Hi, I'm Achraf, and I'm 18 years old.
 I'm a cybersecurity student, and I'm passionate about protecting the digital world.*
 *I love learning about ethical hacking and web exploitation, and I'm studying for a cybersecurity degree.*
-*I keep up to date with the latest trends and technologies through competitions and challenges.*
+*I keep up to date with the latest trends and technologies through competitions and challenges.*</br>
 *My goal is to work as a cybersecurity analyst or penetration tester to defend against malicious attacks.*

 [![Ashutosh's github activity graph](https://github-readme-activity-graph.cyclic.app/graph?username=ACHUX21&bg_color=000000&color=9e4c98&line=9e4c98&point=9c9c9c&area=true&hide_border=true)](https://github.com/ashutosh00710/github-readme-activity-graph)